danrevah/ngx-pipes/README.md

 <br/><br/>
 </p>

-Another library you might find interesting: <a href="https://github.com/danrevah/typeserializer" target="_blank">TypeSerializer</a> - Serializer / Deserializer, designed to make prettier code while using decorators (Can be used even both with Angular or Node.js).
+<a href="https://github.com/danrevah/typeserializer" target="_blank">TypeSerializer</a> - Another library you might find interesting.
+Serializer / Deserializer, designed to make prettier code while using decorators (Can be used both with Angular or Node.js).

 ## Table of contents